Bear. Bear. Cow. MTBing In Teton Valley’s Horseshoe Canyon

 Horseshoe Canyon & The Big Hole Mountains

 Like most great mountain biking destinations, there’s an alliance that keeps the local trails in awesome shape, and for Teton Valley, it’s the MBT or Mountain Bike The Tetons.
-Since this was our first day, we wanted to keep it mellow but still have fun.
-We set our sights on Horseshoe Canyon just west of Driggs.
-It’s the local’s after-work special.
+Out of the three trail systems Horseshoe Canyon is a good first day option to get the legs working after a long drive.
+You’ll find a 13+ mile trail network that offers mellow flowy singletrack with incredible views of the Tetons.
+It’s what the local’s consider the “after-work special.”
 Another great resource to look at is the Teton Mountain Bike Alliance to see how the trails are running, what’s going on within the local scene, and just get a feel of what to expect.

-The directions seemed pretty straight forward… take Old Horseshoe Road until it ends.
+From downtown Driggs, take Bates Road west for about 6 miles.
+You’ll be forced to turn right onto N 7000 W. At about ½ mile, you’ll make a left onto W 1000 N which will then veers onto Old Horseshoe Road.
+There’s a few spots to park but you literally can’t go too far since the asphalt ends at the final trailhead.
 Pulling up to the trailhead, I couldn’t believe how empty it was.
 There was one car and that person was only out there to take his dog for a walk.
 The only thing you could hear were the birds chirping and a few crickets.
 Regardless of what the trail had in store for us, the opportunity to not see another person all day was worth it.

 Gravel Grinder First